-- Full-text poems: Students and researchers can find more than 2,600 full-text, searchable poems in Bloom’s Literature.
-Each poem:
+- Full-text poems and stories: Students and researchers can find more than 2,600 full-text, searchable poems and more than 100 classic short stories in Bloom’s Literature.
+Each poem and story:

 - Has a corresponding analytical entry in the database available via Search, allowing students and researchers to enhance their understanding by reading the poem alongside criticism of it.